chitgyi/Admin/README.md

 This project is a starting point for a cooking application.

 - To cook easily
-- To advoid food allergiesq
+- To advoid food allergies
 - To make cooking with experience

 ## Developing Mode